mhdr-hami/Problem-Solving/README.md

 # My Problem Solving Submissions Editorial #
 Hello there! :smiley: If you're searching for a place to learn how to solve problems, and not just find the answers, then I have great news for you :sparkles: - you've come to the right place :books:!

 My name is Mohammadreza, and in this repository, I will do my best to explain my LeetCode submissions.
+I want to clarify that the solution I am sharing is not the only way to solve the problem, and perhaps not even the best way!
+However, I believe it is easy to code and easy to remember for future use.
 I'll share my thought process :thought_balloon: as I tackle a problem, and I'll help you follow the same procedure for similar questions.

 I suggest spending :hourglass: ***at least one hour*** :hourglass: trying to solve the problem yourself before checking out my editorial if you're unable to solve it.
 Doing so will help you understand better and improve your problem-solving skills after each attempt :chart_with_upwards_trend:.